NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 approximately 50 Ph.D. and M.S. students and several

-undergraduate honors thesis are advised through NSRC faculty.
+undergraduate honors thesis are advised through INSR faculty.

 The expertise of the members includes mobile networking,